OpenTermsArchive/docs/content/contributing-terms.en.md

 6. After you've properly chosen your selectors and structured your JSON file, you should test and validate your JSON file.
 To do this, you need to run `npx ota validate --services [service name]` from the root of the repository.
 This will run a validation on the declaration, highlighting any changes required.
 7. If all tests are good, make a pull request to the main repository.

-You can read more about the [CLI](https://docs.opentermsarchive.org/#cli) to learn more about other tests and linting you can run on your declaration
+You can read more about the [CLI](https://docs.opentermsarchive.org/#cli) to learn more about other tests and linting you can run on your declaration.

 #### Terms type